ZhenyingZhu/StudyNotes/Interview_SystemDesign.md

 - opt1: CRC32/MD5/SHA-1.
 Use bloom filter to detect if collsion, and append some pre-defined chars.
 - opt2: base 62 conversion.
 Need a uniq id generator.
 Security concern: can guess the next one.

+### Chp10: Design a notification system

+Review: 2/4/2025

+Requirements

+- 10 million mobile push notifications, 1 million SMS messages, and 5 million emails per day
+- soft real-time system
+- triggered by client applications + scheduled on the server-side
+- can opt-out

+Push notifications: need a provider to sends requests.
+Data: 1. device token as the uid, 2.
+JSON payload

+- iOS: Apple Push Notification Service
+- Android: Firebase Cloud Messaging
+- SMS: Twilio, Nexmo
+- Email: Sendgrid, Mailchimp

+Contact info gathering flow

+- gather mobile device tokens, phone numbers, or email addresses when app install/sign up
+- DB: user and device tables.
+1-to-many relationship

+Notification sending/receiving flow

+- Input can come from multiple services.
+A service can be a micro-service, a cron job, or a distributed system.
+- Notification system: basic validation, build payload.
+Only called by internal to avoid spam.
+Distributed to solve SPOF, scaling, and perf bottleneck in the downstream.
+- Cache: User info, device info, notification templates that not changed often
+- DB: fetch user data, notification, settings
+- MQ: parallel processing. remove dependencies between components. serve as a buffer
+- Workers: pull from MQ and send to 3rd party.
+Can retry
+- Third-party services: good extensibility.
+Can switch to diff 3rd party services

+(here)

 ## System Design Interview The Big Archive

 ### Data base isolation level